leonmelein/ba_thesis/README.md

 # ba_thesis
 _Léon Melein, University of Groningen_

-My Bachelor's Thesis for Information Science
+My Information Science Bachelor's Thesis

+## data_gathering
+All tools used in gathering user data, as well as the tweets of the selected users.

+## preprocessing
+All preprocessing tools used to prepare the tweets for our machine learning pipeline.